rex50/android-testing/README.md

-TO-DO Notes - Code for 5.1-5.3 Testing Codelab
+TO-DO Notes - To learn unit and instrumentation testing in Android
 ============================================================================

 Code for the Advanced Android Kotlin Testing Codelab 5.1-5.3